 This small group day tour includes pick-up from your hotel, transportation, lunch and entrance fees.

-Here's a chance to choose what you want to see in the Loire Valley.
+We like this idea because it allows us to choose what we want to see in the Loire Valley.

 Option #1 — Villandry, Azay le Rideau & Langeais

 Explore the Renaissance Château de Villandry's splendid gardens and terraces (pictured).

 Next is Château de Langeais, a medieval castle built in 1465 by Louis XI.
 After a leisurely lunch, you visit the Château d'Azay le Rideau which is built in the middle of the River Indre on an island in a forest park.